atoti/project-template/README.md

 ### Deploying on Heroku

-The application can be deployed very easily on Heroku.
-Since we use poetry, you will need to add the following build packs using the CLI:
+The application can be deployed easily on Heroku.

+Since the dependencies in this project are managed with poetry, the following CLI commands are required to change the buildpacks:

 ```bash
 heroku buildpacks:clear